On the existence of solutions of dynamic equations on time scales in Banach spaces: Concluding remarks

 \section{Concluding remarks}

-Our main result, \theoremRef{thm_05}, generalises Theorem $13.3.1$ in \cite{Banas_Goebel}.
-Indeed, if we consider $\T=\R$, $f$ to be uniformly continuous and $u_0=0_{\E}$, we obtain the result from \cite{Banas_Goebel} as a direct consequence of \theoremRef{thm_05}.
-Moreover, compared to \cite{Banas_Goebel}, we require an additional assumption, namely \assumptionRef{thm_05_assum_05} in \theoremRef{thm_05}.
-This is due to the fact that in \cite{Banas_Goebel} it is assumed that $u_0=0_{\E}$, and as one can easily see from \definitionRef{def_06}, for every sublinear measure of noncompactness it holds that $\mu_{\E}\br{\cbr{0_{\E}}}=0$.
-However, \assumptionRef{thm_05_assum_05} in \theoremRef{thm_05} is not redundant, as there exist sublinear measures of noncompactness that do not satisfy this assumption.
+Our main result, \theoremRef{thm_08}, generalises Theorem $13.3.1$ in \cite{Banas_Goebel}.
+Indeed, if we consider $\T=\R$, $u_0=0_{\E}$ and $f$ to be uniformly continuous, we obtain the result from \cite{Banas_Goebel} as a direct consequence of \theoremRef{thm_08}.
+Moreover, compared to \cite{Banas_Goebel}, we require an additional assumption, namely \assumptionRef{thm_08_assum_05} in \theoremRef{thm_08}.
+This is due to the fact that in \cite{Banas_Goebel}, it is assumed that $u_0=0_{\E}$, and as one can easily verify directly from \definitionRef{def_06}, for every sublinear measure of noncompactness it holds that $\mu_{\E}\br{\cbr{0_{\E}}}=0$.
+However, note that \assumptionRef{thm_08_assum_05} in \theoremRef{thm_08} is not redundant, as there exists a sublinear measure of noncompactness that does not satisfy this assumption.
 As an example, consider the mapping $\mu_{\E}\st{X}\mapsto\sup_{x\in{X}}\norm{x}_{\E}$, for $X\in\fM_{\E}$.
 According to Section $3.1$ in \cite{Banas_Goebel}, such a $\mu_{\E}$ is a sublinear measure of noncompactness, and it is rather easy to see that $\mu_{\E}\br{X}=0$ if and only if $X=\cbr{0_{\E}}$.

-Furthermore, as mentioned at the very beginning, the primary novelty of our main existence theorem is in the fact that we work with the axiomatic definition of measures of noncompactness, rather than with the Kuratowski measure of noncompactness, as is the case with the existence results found in the existing literature (see e.g. \cite{Ahmed_Hazarika, Cichon_Kubiaczyk_SikorskaNowak_Yantir, Tikare_Bohner_Azarika_Agarwal}).
-Also, note that the requirements on $f$ are of a different type when compared to those other existence results.
+As mentioned at the very beginning, the requirements on $f$ in \theoremRef{thm_08} are of a different type when compared to the other existence results found in the literature.
+Also, the use of a Kamke $\Delta$-function in the comparison condition of our main theorem is completely new, and was firstly used in this paper.
+The use of such a general comparison condition, together with an arbitrary (axiomatically defined) sublinear measure of noncompactness, puts \theoremRef{thm_08} into quite a general setting.

+Even though we worked with the Cauchy $\Delta$-integral, the whole theory can be also developed in the framework of the more general Riemann $\Delta$-integral.
+Indeed, notice that throughout this paper, we use the Cauchy $\Delta$-integral only for rd-continuous functions, for which it is well-known that these two integrals coincide (however, as the simpler Cauchy $\Delta$-integral was sufficient, we decided to work with that one).
+Thus, the whole theory presented in this paper, including \theoremRef{thm_08}, can be stated in the context of Riemann $\Delta$-integral as well.
+Hence, \theoremRef{thm_08} indeed extends the result from \cite{Banas_Goebel} (which uses Riemann integration for the case of $\T=\R$).